Social Interpretable Reinforcement Learning: Introduction

 \section{Introduction}

 Interpretable Reinforcement Learning (IRL) is currently considered one of the grand challenges in the field of Interpretable AI \cite{rudin_interpretable_2021}.
 In fact, since IRL allows the inspection of the RL models and their (at least partial) understanding, it has the potential to enable a variety of applications of RL that are not possible today.
-Specifically, interpretability would facilitate the application of RL to real-world scenarios where the learned policies should be translated into actionable regulations, protocols, or laws, e.g., in pandemic control \cite{kompella_reinforcement_2020} or or taxation \cite{trott2021building}.
-However, RL methods based on Deep RL usually do not allow for a thorough understanding of the models, impeding their validation by domain experts, and only recently IRL methods are starting to catch up with deep RL counterparts.
+Specifically, interpretability would facilitate the application of RL to real-world scenarios where the learned policies should be translated into actionable regulations, protocols, or laws, e.g., in pandemic control \cite{kompella_reinforcement_2020,custode2022pandemics} or taxation \cite{trott2021building,zheng2022ai}.
+In fact, traditional opaque RL methods (based on deep RL) do not allow for a thorough understanding of the models, impeding their validation by domain experts.
+However, only recently IRL methods are starting to catch up with deep RL counterparts.